MicrosoftDocs/learn/learn-pr/wwl-sci/implement-initial-configuration-of-azure-active-directory/includes/7-configure-manage-custom-domains.md

 When your organization is created, the initial domain name, such as ‘contoso.onmicrosoft.com,’ is also the primary domain name.

 > [!IMPORTANT]
 > The person who creates the tenant is automatically the Global administrator for that tenant.
-The Global administrator can add additional administrators to the tenant.
+The Global administrator can add other administrators to the tenant.

 The primary domain is the default domain name for a new user when you create a new user.
 Setting a primary domain name streamlines the process for an administrator to create new users in the portal.
 To change the primary domain name: